 How To Get To Sayulita From Puerto Vallarta

-From the airport, a taxi will cost about 700-800 Pesos ($35-40) and takes about 40 minutes.
 Alternatively, you can cross the highway outside the airport using the bridge and catch a local bus going to Sayulita.
-The buses will have a sign on it.
+The buses will have a sign on it or the locations written in markers on the windows.
 Just look for ‘Sayulita’ or say Sayulita to the bus driver with a question mark.
-It costs 40 persos ($2) and takes about 50 minutes.
+It costs 50 pesos ($2.50 USD) and takes about 1 hour 15 minutes.
 It’s a local bus, but it’s perfectly safe.
 If you have a lot of luggage, take a taxi.

-Leaving from inside Puerto Vallarta will surprising cost less, even though it’s farther away from the airport.
-You will have to negotiate a fee, but expect to pay around 600 ($30) Pesos for a taxi to get to Sayulita.
+Leaving from inside Puerto Vallarta will surprisingly cost a little less, even though it’s farther away from the airport.
+You will have to negotiate a fee, but expect to pay around 700-800 ($35-40 USD) pesos for a taxi to get to Sayulita.
 Alternatively, you can get an Uber, which will cost a little less than a taxi.

 There’s also this easy option I recommend for people who want to do a day trip to both Sayulita and San Pancho from Puerto Vallarta.